 Granular cell tumors (GrCTs) are uncommon soft tissue tumors with the vast majority being benign (approximately 0.5-2.0% have been reported as malignant).

-Ophthalmologic manifestations of granulomatosis with polyangiitis (GPA) (previously known as Wegener granulomatosis), both ocular and orbital, have been reported in 40-50% of GPA patients 1-3 and can occur in either the classic or limited form of the disease.4 Ophthalmologic disease occasionally...
+Ophthalmologic manifestations of granulomatosis with polyangiitis (GPA) is not uncommon and can occur in either the classic or limited form of the disease.

-The upper respiratory tract manifestations of granulomatosis with polyangiitis (GPA) (previously known as Wegener granulomatosis) are common and affect most patients.
-Granulomatosis with polyangiitis is a multisystem systemic necrotizing non-caseating granulomatous vasculitis affecting small to ...
+The upper respiratory tract manifestations of granulomatosis with polyangiitis (GPA) are common and affect most patients.

-Granulomatous invasive fungal sinusitis, sometimes termed granulomatous invasive fungal sinusitis, is a form of invasive fungal sinusitis.
+Granulomatous invasive fungal sinusitis, sometimes termed granulomatous invasive fungal rhinosinusitis, is a form of invasive fungal sinusitis.
 Reports describing the imaging findings have been uncommon 1.

-Graves disease (in mainland Europe it is called Basedow disease 9) is an autoimmune thyroid disease and is the most common cause of thyrotoxicosis (up to 85%).
+Graves disease (also known as Basedow disease in mainland Europe 9) is an autoimmune thyroid disease and is the most common cause of thyrotoxicosis (up to 85%).

 There is a strong female predilection with an F:M ratio of at least 5:1.
 It typically presents in middle age.